 The bottom line when it comes to measuring a variable of interest is identifying some physical phenomenon that changes when the variable of interest changes.
 For example, the volume of a fluid expands as its temperature increases, and that physical phenomenon has been utilized to create thermometers.
 While lots of physical phenomena have been used for measurements, phenomena that can be related to an electrical property are more useful for automated data acquisition systems.
 A sensor is a device that responds to a physical change and outputs an electrical signal and a transducer is a device that converts energy from one form to another.

 The process of modifying the output of a sensor is called signal conditioning.
-Signal condition is required for following reasons.
+Signal conditioning is required for the following reasons.

 - Dealing with noisy signal (filtering)

-If signal is noisy, the gauge needle bounces around while taking a reading.
+If the signal is noisy, the gauge needle bounces around while taking a reading.
 Signal noise is very common.
-The sources of signal noise includes the system itself and sometimes noise is also created by the electronic sensor itself.
-We can deal signal noise in following ways:
+The sources of signal noise include the system itself, and sometimes noise is also created by the electronic sensor itself.
+We can deal with signal noise in the following ways:

 - Modifying the system